yuessir/RestSharpPolly/README.md

 # Install
-Import Ant Design Blazor into an existing project
+Import RestSharpPolly into an existing project

     Go to the project folder of the application and install the Nuget package reference